The Biggest Wedding Gift Myths—Busted!

 Myth 6: It's greedy to have a registry at more than one store.

 Greedy?
 No. Smart?
 Yes.
 We recommend that couples select two or even three places to make gift buying as convenient as possible for guests, especially the out-of-towners.
-Try your best to be considerate here: Don't just set up a registry at a little boutique that's near your house because they carry one fancy vase that you love.
-Making a special trip there is a lot to expect of your guests.
-Instead, you should set up at least one registry at a major department store (with a website) so all of your guests have easy access to what you want.
+Try your best to be considerate here: Don't just set up a registry at a little boutique that's near your house because they carry one fancy vase that you love, even if it has a website.
+Instead, you should set up at least one registry at a major department store so all of your guests have easy access to what you want, and then share the info on your wedding website.
 Keep in mind that if you end up registering at too many places, returns will become an even bigger hassle for you!

 Myth 7: Never register for items that are too pricey.
 You'll look tacky.

 Nothing should be off-limits, but you need to maintain your perspective.
-Register for an assortment of gifts that target different price ranges -- you want to have a variety.
+Register for an assortment of gifts that target different price ranges—you want to have a variety.
 Chances are that avocado scooper will be just as handy as the KitchenAid mixer.
 Guests actually like to look at your lists and handpick items they know you'll enjoy.
 They can bundle some of the less expensive items together.
 For pricey items, don't forget about the group gift.
 Coworkers, schoolmates and friends like to chip in together so they can buy a more expensive present.
-"Go on, give them the chance!" says Perez.

 Myth 8: If you're already living together, you have nothing to register for.

 Nothing could be further from the truth!
-You might have all of your place settings, but are they equipped to take on hosting Thanksgiving?
+You might have all of your place settings, but are you equipped to take on hosting Thanksgiving?
 Now's the time to request the turkey platter, gravy boat and soup tureen.
 Maybe you've been saving up to try and fill that big, bare space above the sofa.
 Pick out that scalloped-edge mirror or piece of modern art that you've had your eye on for months.
-In fact, more and more stores are adding wish list options (kind of like registries) so you can get gifts that the two of you will use.
-Need surround-sound speakers?
-Create an Amazon.com wish list.
+In fact, it's smart to create a registry at a retailer that carries a wide assortment of items, like Amazon.com, where you can add everything from surround-sound speakers to sports gear to your list.
 Want a new front door?
 Open a registry at Lowe's.

 Myth 9: It's bad to put "fun" items on your registry instead of "practical" ones.